-Economics is the study of the American economic system.
-The course will deal with the economic principles of macroeconomics and microeconomics and will also offer students the opportunity to learn how economics can be applied to various aspects of their lives.
-Units of study may include: supply and demand, market structure, the health of the economy, and the financial industry.
+Economics is the study of the choices that individuals, businesses and countries make as a result of scarcity.
+This one semester course gives students the opportunity to learn how economic principles can be applied to various aspects of their lives.
+Topics studied include supply and demand, market structures, the health of the economy, behavioral economics, the financial industry, and international trade.